yefeichen1/DehazeZoo/README.md

 [Xiang Chen](https://github.com/cxtalk), Yufeng Li, Yufeng Huang

 ## 1 Description
-   * DehazeZoo: A Survey on haze removal from Video and Single Image.
+   * DehazeZoo: A survey on haze removal from video and single image.
 Papers, codes and datasets are maintained.

    * Thanks for the sharing of [DerainZoo](https://github.com/nnUyi/DerainZoo) by [Youzhao Yang](https://github.com/nnuyi).